For Immediate Release:

 Through a partnership with C.D.S.
-Tractor Trailer Training, LFCC Workforce Solutions has been offering CDL training for several years.
+Tractor Trailer Training, Laurel Ridge Workforce Solutions has been offering CDL training for several years.
 There is a great demand for and shortage of truck drivers in the region.

 ESOL Instructor David Knighting attended several of the CDL classes so he would be able to gauge the reading level needed to understand the textbooks and take the required tests.
 He even completed some ride-alongs to get a better understanding of the curriculum, Judd says.